Mat-dp/mat-dp-core/docs/index.md

 ## **What is MAT-DP Core?**

-MAT-DP Core is a linear programming library tailored to the needs of research around material demand for low-carbon systems.
+MAT-DP Core is a linear programming library - available at [this Github repository](https://github.com/dreamingspires/mat-dp-core) - tailored to the needs of research around material demand for low-carbon systems.
 MAT-DP Core helps technically proficient users to explore scenarios and systems relating to their research in Python.

 ## **Getting Started**